Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Seasonal Date Known - If you have selected Known? - The following question will be asked:

-To answer this question simply calculate the approximate number of weeks that have elapsed since her last seasonal date occurred!
+To answer this question simply calculate the approximate number of weeks that have elapsed since the last seasonal date occurred!

 Alternatively, If you decide she's 'in-form' and running well, then simply enter 16 weeks out of season!
 GREYHOUND PREDICTOR 2.0 will then simulate her best form.
 Or if she's not running well, simply leave the seasonal weeks blank!
 The PREDICTOR will then simulate her running 'below par' or being 'out of form'.